Annual Fire Safety Statement Program

 Fees associated to the reissue of Fire Safety Schedule under S80A

 Significant costs are incurred by Council in reviewing submissions and reissuing a Fire Safety Schedule.
 As these requirements apply only to owners of buildings with fire safety measures, it would be unreasonable to recover these costs from all ratepayers.
 Council has therefore applied a set of fees associated with the reissue of Fire Safety Schedules.
 The fees are payable by the owner of the property.
 A reissued Fire Safety Schedule will be released upon payment of the associated fee.
 View Council's Fees & Charges (pdf 1.5MB) – see Fire Safety and Certification - Professional and Administration fees.
-Fees and Charges
+Fees & Charges.

 What will happen if an Annual Fire Safety statement is not submitted by the due date?